 Did You think about Growing Pumpkins for Halloween?
 These pumpkin growing tips will help you to grow many delicious pumpkins.
 Learn about planting pumpkin seeds, varieties and how to keep your plants healthy and producing heavily.

 Due to the warm-weather nature of pumpkins, they can only be grown successfully in climates, which have a definite summer season.

-Members of the squash family, pumpkins are used in a variety of recipes and as decorative items during autumn.
+Members of the squash family are used in a variety of recipes and as decorative items during autumn.

 When picking pumpkins for Halloween and Thanksgiving uses, make sure that you leave a short length of stem on the pumpkin or it tends to rot more rapidly if the stem was completely absent.
 A whole, intact pumpkin can be kept in a refrigerator or cool cellar (45 degrees) for up to six months.

-Growing pumpkins in a patch requires that you consistently feed the soil with nutrients and fertilizers, as pumpkins have notorious appetites for plant food.
+Growing pumpkins in a patch requires that you consistently feed the soil with organic fertilizer, as they have a notorious appetite for nutrients.

 Find a patch to plant your pumpkin seeds where the sun is able to shine unfiltered during the day, which assists in photosynthesis and minimizing the amount of time that dew lays on the leaves.

 Also preferable is a pumpkin patch that is located on a high water table.
-This will cause the roots to reach deep into the soil enabling the pumpkin plant to receive needed nutrients.
+This will cause the roots to reach deep into the soil enabling the plant to receive the needed nutrients.

 Different varieties of pumpkin seeds need different planting techniques.
 Pumpkins, which sprout on a vine, need a minimum of 60 square feet per hill, with young plants being thinned out to leave the healthiest two or three plants remaining.